 Nothing is more vital to small businesses than cash flow.
 Managing the flow of cash for your business is essential for managing your operations, maintaining adequate inventory and expanding.
 Many businesses struggle in this area as they fail to develop cash flow mastery.
 This often comes down to a lack of knowledge.
 If you don’t perform cash flow analysis, you may not recognize problems until it’s too late.
-The process can be broken down into two main parts.
+The cash flow process can be broken down into two main parts.

 - Inflow – This is money coming into your business, whether from selling your goods and services, asset sales, loans or lines of credit.
 Obviously, your objective is to maximize inflow.